Career Map: Hairstylist

 Certification Requirements in Ontario

-Hairstylists must be certified to work in Ontario.
+Hairstylists must be certified to work in Ontario and be a member of the Ontario College of Trades.
 The Apprenticeship and Certification Act (1998) regulates this trade.
 It states that all Hairstylists must have a valid Certificate of Qualification, or be registered as an apprentice, before they can work in Ontario.
 It is illegal to perform the duties of a Hairstylist if you don’t have a valid certificate.
 This certification is available through Workplace Training Branch Apprenticeship offices of the Ontario Ministry of Training, Colleges and Universities (MTCU).

 To become a Hairstylist in Ontario, you must do one of the following:

 - complete an apprenticeship, which includes approximately 2–3 years of on-the-job training (about 90 per cent of the apprenticeship) and 16 weeks of in-school training (about 10 per cent of the apprenticeship).
 Graduates from Ministry approved 1500 hour Hairstylist programs at private hairstyling schools are only required to complete 2,000 hours of on-the-job training.
 Fees for these courses range from $5,000 to $6,000.
 Apprenticeship is a training agreement between a person who wants to learn a skilled trade and an employer who needs a skilled worker.
 Apprentices must work with a qualified trainer.
 An apprentice earns at least minimum wage while working and learning the skills necessary to become a qualified tradesperson or journeyperson.
 Apprentices receive a Certificate of Apprenticeship when they complete their training.
 Employers often request this certificate as proof of training and experience

 - have the training and experience from another Canadian province, Canadian territory, or another country that meet the requirements of an apprenticeship in Ontario

 When you have met the above requirements, you must: